carlosgalveias/gcccli/README.md

 ### Controllers
 Controllers have a config setting , if you set type to 'function' they will be deployed as a google function.
-If a function you need to select trigger to either 'topic' or 'http'.
+For functions please also specify the trigger to either 'topic' or 'http'.

 ## Quick Example